alexithymiaawarenessnetwork/alexithymiaawarenessnetwork.github.io/aan/docs/faq.md

 ### Can alexithymia be diagnosed?

 Alexithymia is not a clinical diagnosis in the DSM-5 or ICD-11.
-It's assessed using validated questionnaires like the Toronto Alexithymia Scale (TAS-20) or the Bermond-Vorst Alexithymia Questionnaire (BVAQ).
+It's assessed using validated questionnaires like the [Toronto Alexithymia Scale (TAS-20)](citations.json#bagby_parker_taylor_1994_tas20) or the [Bermond-Vorst Alexithymia Questionnaire (BVAQ)](citations.json#bermond_vorst_2013_bvaq).
 These assessments provide indications but are not diagnostic tools.

 ### Is alexithymia the same as autism?

 No, alexithymia and autism are different conditions, though they often co-occur.
 Research suggests that many emotional and social difficulties attributed to autism may actually be due to alexithymia.
-Studies show that 40-65% of autistic individuals also have alexithymia.
+[A comprehensive meta-analysis found that approximately 50% of autistic individuals also have alexithymia](citations.json#kinnaird_stewart_tchanturia_2019), compared to less than 5% in the general population.

 ## Common Experiences